 **DUE TO HEALTH CONCERNS REGARDING THE CORONA VIRUS, THE CELEBRATION OF LIFE FOR ROGER WILL BE POSTPONED INDEFINITELY.

 Please check back for updates.

-To plant a tree in memory of Dr. Roger Slatt, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Dr. Roger Slatt, please visit our tribute store.